ProjectRecommend/docs/design-docs/final/Feasibility_study_final.md

 ## Limitations and Constraints

 - Waveform Analysis
 This is one of the methods we could have used to classify music.
 In this method, we analyze and classify the music wave into genres such as pop, jazz etc., but there is not enough training data available to analyze the waveform.
 Also there is not enough research done in this field.
 Hence, this method could not be used in practical (For instance, Spotify tried it and got worst results as compared to other techniques ).

 - Collaborative Filtering
 Here, in this method, we use user data to recommend next set of songs to the user.
 But, due to lack of time and resources we do not have enough user data to make this method feasible to use.
 If we did have the user data, that data would have been used by the training model to recommend new songs based on that data.

 - Availability of other basic requirements
 Internet is one of the basic requirements for our software to work, Lack of internet means that our software will work like a plain music player. in lack of internet connection we can't provide recommendation but already cached recommendations will available to user with internet connection

 ## Economic Feasibility

 This project is an open-source, we do not have any business goals, we do not have any intentions of making profit.
-The software will be available to everyone for free, anyone can use our work under mentioned license and improve upon it. we also accepts patches from anyone via GitHub and merge it after review. that way anyone can contribute into development of this software.
+The software will be available to everyone for free, anyone can use our work under mentioned license and improve upon it.
+We also accepts patches from anyone via GitHub and merge it after review.
+That way anyone can contribute into development of this software.

 ## Conclusions From Our Survey